Drone Laws In The UK - 2018

 The use of drones is rapidly increasing in popularity, and the laws relating to the flying of unmanned aircraft are having to evolve quickly to keep up.
 Currently anyone can fly a drone, as long as it weighs less than 20kgs and they are not using it for commercial purposes, but there are laws drawn up by the Civil Aviation Authority which must be adhered to when using unmanned aircraft.
-However, these laws are being flouted either because people don't know what they are, or they are just ignoring them.
-Four near misses between drones and civil aircraft were reported in October 2016 alone, and there are numerous videos on YouTube of people flying drones over towns, cities and football games.
+These laws have been further updated in 2018, following numerous near misses with civil and commercial aircraft, plus guidance on penalities for breaches of the law.

 It gets more complicated if the drone is fitted with a camera, as these are subject to privacy laws and even possibly the Data Protection Act if you are filming other people in public places.
 Drones fitted with cameras must not be flown within 50 metres of people, vehicles, buildings or structures, or within 150 of congested areas or large gatherings such as concerts and sports events.